klauseduard/under-over-models/index.md

 # Underfitting and Overfitting in Software Development

-This publication explores how machine learning concepts—particularly underfitting and overfitting—provide an analytical framework for understanding complexity trade-offs in modern software organizations.
+This publication explores how concepts of underfitting and overfitting provide an analytical framework for understanding complexity trade-offs in modern software organizations.
 It examines how these principles apply to software architecture, engineering processes, and technical decision-making, with particular focus on:

 - System design and architectural choices
 - Software development estimation and planning
 - Technical organization design patterns
-- AI's transformative impact on engineering practices
+- AI's transformative impact on organizational practices

 <div class="publication-info">
   <p>Initial Release: April 2025 | Last Updated: April 2025</p>